meorton/temp/README.md

 **RECOMMENDATION: KVM with Proxmox VE**

-Based on detailed cost analysis of your 10 VM environment, KVM provides significant cost savings of **$4,796-$5,595** compared to Hyper-V while delivering equal performance for your Windows-heavy workload.
+Based on detailed cost analysis of our 10 VM environment, KVM provides significant cost savings of **$4,796-$5,595** compared to Hyper-V while delivering equal performance for our Windows-heavy workload.

 ---